hapax/hapax.github.io/assets/bhqc.md

 Hawking's calculation suggests that the glow of the black hole is effective *random*, a noisy, uninformative radiance like the light from a hot coal or an incandenscent light bulb.
-In Hawking's view, when black holes form, they trap information behind the horizon, and then take their secrets to the grave, after evaporating all their energy way.
+This means that when black holes form, information is trapped irreversibly behind the horizon, and destroyed when the black hole when the black hole evaporates.
+They take their secrets to the grave.

 But recall that quantum computers operate in a *reversible* fashion.